Dr Uma Priya Vigneswaran

 - parenting advice and support

-My therapeutic style is based on a systemic narrative therapy approach and incorporates questions and conversation to explore your situation, information and support in parenting techniques as well as play therapy techniques when appropriate.
+Our therapeutic style is based on a systemic narrative therapy approach and cognitive-behaviour therapy that incorporates questions and conversation to explore your situation, information and support in parenting techniques as well as play therapy techniques when appropriate.

-Sessions take place in consulting rooms at Healthwise Therapy, Blackheath which is accessible by bus or train and there is free parking nearby.
+Sessions take place in consulting rooms in the Old Town Hall in Bromley which are accessible by bus or train and there is metred parking nearby.

 Training, qualifications & experience